thomugo/sustain/_posts/2015-12-05-Hello-World.md

 ## Hello World

-###This is my first to use jekyll to write a blog.
+###This is my first time to use jekyll to write a blog.